CZ-NIC/knot/src/knot/modules/rrl/rrl.rst

 The specified rate limit is reached, when the number of queries is the same every millisecond;
 sending many queries once a second or even a larger timespan leads to a more strict limiting.

+Set to 0 to disable the rate limiting.

 *Default:* ``20``

 .. _mod-rrl_instant-limit: